gomezrjo/cp4idemo/README.md

 This Repo contains multiple App Connect assets (a.k.a.
 BAR files) to be used as part of an end-to-end CP4I demonstration.

 * **SFLeads** is an Integration developed using the Designer Authoring Tool showcasing the SalesForce Smart Connector.
-The flow can be found [here](https://github.com/gomezrjo/cp4idemo/blob/main/artifacts/SFLeads.yaml).
+The flow can be found [here](https://github.com/gomezrjo/cp4idemo/blob/main/artifacts/SFLeads.yaml) if you want to import it in your own Designer instance.
 This is how the flow looks like:

 ![ACE Integrations Image 0](images/SFLeads-Flow.png)